nhanson/Recipes/Baking & Desserts/Cookies/Chocolate Crinkles.md

 1 cup confectioners' sugar

 ## Instructions
-Mix oil, chocolate, and granulated sugar.
+Mix granulated sugar, oil, and chocolate
 Blend in one egg at a time until well mixed.
 Add vanilla.
 Measure flour by dipping method *(p.5)* or by sifting.